-Conditions that can increase your risk of getting stung by jellyfish include the following:
+Conditions that increase your risk of getting stung by jellyfish include:

 - Swimming on a downwind shore

-- Swimming at times when jellyfish appear in large numbers (known as a jellyfish bloom)
+- Swimming at times when jellyfish appear in large numbers (a jellyfish bloom)

-- Swimming or diving without protective clothing in jellyfish areas
+- Swimming or diving in jellyfish areas without protective clothing

-- Marcus EN, et al. Jellyfish stings. http://www.uptodate.com/home/index.html.
-Accessed May 20, 2011.
+- Marcus EN, et al. Jellyfish stings. http://www.uptodate.com/home.
+Accessed March 27, 2014.